cdr6934/cdr6934/README.md

 * Love to work with other generative/coding artists

 ### 📫 How to reach me: ...
-Leave tickets on the profile, that way you can send mail my way.
+Leave a ticket on the profile, or go to my [generative coding](https://www.generativecollective.com) that way you can send mail my way.

-### ⚡ Fun fact: ...
+### ⚡ Fun facts: ...
 * Published in Virology, a peer [reviewed journal](https://pubmed.ncbi.nlm.nih.gov/27643886/) about molecular function of Vesicular Stomatitis Virus
 * Gone skydiving in Upstate New York
-* I like photography, here you will ind some of my [images](https://unsplash.com/@cdr6934)
+* I do photography, here you will ind some of my [images](https://unsplash.com/@cdr6934)